mehalick/Blog/src/_posts/2013-09-07-localizing-entity-framework-poco-properties-with-json-part-1.md

     <p>Xaki is a re-envisioned and rewritten package for simple localization in ASP.NET Core and .NET Standard with full compatibility with ASP.NET MVC and classic Entity Framework.</p>
 </div>

-It’s day #1 on a new project demanding my favorite requirement: localization yay!
+It's day #1 on a new project demanding my favorite requirement: localization yay!
 The yay emphasize is mine because localization presents some thorny technical challenges that often pull along a trailer load of complexity.
-Framework tools make many of the localization tasks a breeze but there’s always that one piece just beyond .NET’s reach: storing localized text in a database.
-Since I’ve spent far too many hours (days?) wrestling with lookup table and lookup tables for lookup table solutions it’s time to start this project off with a simple and elegant solution – one that plays nice with Entity Framework and maybe even brings its own UI to the party.
+Framework tools make many of the localization tasks a breeze but there's always that one piece just beyond .NET's reach: storing localized text in a database.
+Since I've spent far too many hours (days?) wrestling with lookup table and lookup tables for lookup table solutions it's time to start this project off with a simple and elegant solution – one that plays nice with Entity Framework and maybe even brings its own UI to the party.

-My requirements are simple: I’m using EF code first and will need to store entities having multilanguage properties... and I want to work with a super-simple, elegant, unobtrusive API that reads like poetry.
-Spoiler alert — we’re bringing JSON to the party along with my new favorite NuGet package (ok dislaimer I wrote it).
+My requirements are simple: I'm using EF code first and will need to store entities having multilanguage properties... and I want to work with a super-simple, elegant, unobtrusive API that reads like poetry.
+Spoiler alert — we're bringing JSON to the party along with my new favorite NuGet package (ok dislaimer I wrote it).

 ![](https://andy.azureedge.net/blog/localized-property-636217948871506770.jpg)

-Let’s jump in — this tutorial will ditch the too-popular generic lookup table approach and store localized text for entities as key/value serialized JSON.
+Let's jump in — this tutorial will ditch the too-popular generic lookup table approach and store localized text for entities as key/value serialized JSON.
 Our JSON is simple, readable, and searchable.
-We’ll then use some simple extension methods from the NuGet package [OrangeJetpack.Localization](https://www.nuget.org/packages/OrangeJetpack.Localization) to make getting and setting our localized text a breeze.
+We'll then use some simple extension methods from the NuGet package [OrangeJetpack.Localization](https://www.nuget.org/packages/OrangeJetpack.Localization) to make getting and setting our localized text a breeze.

-To peak ahead just a bit we’ll be using a regular EF POCO model and code-first migrations.
-We’ll work with an entity **Planet** having a **PlanetId** and a **Name** property that will eventually be localized to English, Russian, and Japanese.
+To peak ahead just a bit we'll be using a regular EF POCO model and code-first migrations.
+We'll work with an entity **Planet** having a **PlanetId** and a **Name** property that will eventually be localized to English, Russian, and Japanese.
 Ultimately it will look like this in our database:

 ![](https://andy.azureedge.net/blog/8-28-2013-8-54-38-pm-636217948862861091.png)

 ## Setup

 To start things off new-up a fresh ASP.NET MVC web application.
 You can play along at home or download a working demo at: [https://github.com/andy-mehalick/OrangeJetpack.LocalizationDemo](https://github.com/andy-mehalick/OrangeJetpack.LocalizationDemo).
-Next we’ll add our simple EF POCO and DbContext classes:
+Next we'll add our simple EF POCO and DbContext classes:

 ```csharp
 public class Planet